$D^2$SLAM: Decentralized and Distributed Collaborative Visual-inertial SLAM System for Aerial Swarm: Front-end

-When a keyframe arrives, we first search the sliding window for the most recent keyframe that matches it.
-Two keyframes are considered to match when their global descriptors have a inner product greater than a threshold $\tau_{mg}$ (default is 0.8).
-If the search is successful, we perform kNN feature matching with ratio test on the Superpoint features of these two keyframes to establish the correspondence between the features.
-The successfully matched features are considered to belong to the same landmark and sent to the backend for near-field state estimation.
+When a new keyframe is received, the system first searches the sliding window for the most recently matching keyframe, determined by their global descriptors' inner product surpassing the threshold $\tau_{mg}$ (default 0.8).
+Following a successful match, kNN feature matching with ratio test is performed on the Superpoint features of these keyframes to establish feature correspondences.
+Subsequently, once a match is confirmed, we combine the corresponding landmark points of each matched feature pair into an inter-UAV landmark.

-In compact communication mode, to save communication bandwidth, we only broadcast the complete keyframe information, including SuperPoint features and the global descriptors of each camera view, to other drones in the swarm when the following conditions are met: \begin{itemize} \item existing other UAVs are predicted to be in close range based on the existing state estimation results (within 5 m in an indoor environment), \item the nearby drones have efficient FoV overlap with current drone if drones are using non-omnidirectional camera configuration. \end{itemize} One issue here is how the relative states of the aerial swarm are initialized, which will be detailed later in Sect. \ref{sect:initialization}